 - 1. All competing vehicles are required to display the official Great Race signage and identifying numbers.
 Different numbers must be removed or covered before Technical Inspection. - 2.
 The front doors of the competing vehicle (or the prominent space nearest to that location) are to carry Great Race official signage only. - 3.
-Teams must allow Great Race to install/apply other official signage as designated by Great Race.
+Teams must install/apply all official signage as designated by Great Race.
 THE OFFICIAL SIGNAGE TAKES PRECEDENCE OVER THE TEAM'S SPONSOR SIGNAGE.